 Any colour management system, application, utility or device driver that claims conformance with this ICC specification shall have the ability to read the profiles as they are defined in this ICC specification.
 Any profile-generating software and/or hardware that claims conformance with this ICC specification shall have the ability to create profiles as they are defined in this ICC specification.
-ICC conforming software shall use the ICC profiles in an appropriate manner.

-This ICC specification requires that signatures for CMM type, device manufacturer, device model, profile tags and profile tag types shall be registered to ensure that all profile data is uniquely defined.
+Signatures for CMM type, device manufacturer, device model, profile tags and profile tag types shall be registered to ensure that all profile data is uniquely defined.
 The registration authority for these data is the ICC Technical Secretary.

-NOTE See the ICC Web Site (www.color.org) for contact information.
+NOTE The ICC Web Site (www.color.org) provides contact information.